milanjanosov/janosov.com/content/blog/fifa_world_cup_2022the_network_edition.md

 coverImg: fifa_world_cup_2022the_network_edition.png
 ---

 After a long qualifying process packed with surprises and last-minute drama, the FIFA World Cup 2022 kicked off on the 20th of November in Qatar.
-In this short piece, we explore what the small and interconnected world of football stars looks like, which teams are the best mentors, and how do networks influence the World Cup ranking.
+In this short piece, we explore what the small and interconnected world of football stars looks like, which teams are the best mentors, and how networks influence the World Cup ranking.

 <!--more-->